Kilimanjaro, Lemosho Route (8-day)

 Elevation gain – 2,187 feet

-We have reached base camp!
 After a short 3-hour hike through the alpine desert and just over 2,000 feet in elevation gain, we arrived at Barafu Hut.
-We were welcomed with stunning vistas of Mawenzi peak to the East, while Kibo and the Uhuru summit loomed over us to the West.
-We rested here for the afternoon, anxiously awaiting our midnight summit ascent by torchlight…
+To the east, Mawenzi’s peak welcomed us to base camp.
+To the west, Kibo and Uhuru summit loomed over us, teasing us with impending adventure.
+We rested here for the afternoon and anxiously awaited our midnight summit ascent by torchlight.

 Starting point – Barafu Base camp (15,287’)